DrMicrobit/cc_restapi4tms/DEVLOG.md

 - timestamps
   - store as ZonedDateTime instead of string to allow future sorting operations
   - decision: stored completely (no truncation to seconds) (again, business logic!)
+  - learning (later): Claude used non-optimal proposal (LocalDateTime).
+My fix with ZonedDateTime seems ok-ish, but according to Gemini and ChatGPT, java.time.Instant is the way to go.
+For future reference.

 ## Repository